 So it is notable that some of these sceptical brothers became believers after Christ’s resurrection, adding testimony to the reality of His resurrection.

 Yet again Jesus surprises the people.
 There was a buzz in Jerusalem whether He would obey the law of Moses and come to the Jewish religious feast of tabernacles in Jerusalem, because there was a warrant for Jesus’ arrest.

 Suddenly Jesus is among them! teaching openly in the temple precincts where the public gathered.

-The people discuss Jesus’credentials wondering who had taught Him His doctrine.
+The people discussed Jesus’credentials wondering who had taught Him His doctrine.
 Similarly nowadays, people follow authority figures and if one is not mainstream they judge them not worth hearing.
-Such people need to be told that Jesus and His teaching are counter cultural and true Christianity will not be taught often in university departments prior to the biblical millennium.
+Such people need to be told that Jesus and His teaching are counter-cultural and true Christianity will not be taught often in university departments prior to the biblical millennium.
 Indeed many scientists are worried about the quality of the work in university departments that are now being funded by groups with vested interest.
 It may be that you have read here about the Replication Crisis in science for the first time.

 When Jewish officialdom sent officers to arrest Jesus, they came back empty-handed saying: “No-one ever spoke like this Man” Jn 7:46.
 Can you afford not to listen more attentively to such a Speaker?